-This unremarkable event occurred at Princess Margaret’s Hospital, Swindon, UK on 5th April 1970.
+This unremarkable event occurred at Princess Margaret Hospital, Swindon, UK on 5th April 1970.

-Who was to know that a mere seventeen years later, on his ABRSM Grade 8 piano examination performance, an examiner would comment “The melodies sang QUITE WELL”?
+Who was to know that a mere seventeen years later, on his ABRSM Grade 8 piano examination performance, the examiner would comment “The melodies sang QUITE WELL”?

 SYM Show Band at the Royal Albert Hall 1988

-In 1983 Gary joined Swindon Young Musicians (SYM) on trumpet, playing with their Senior Wind Band and Showband (with which he also played guitar and bass).
+In 1983 Gary joined Swindon Young Musicians (SYM), playing with their Senior Wind Band on trumpet and Showband on trumpet, guitar and bass guitar.
 He travelled with SYM on various European tours, performed at the Royal Albert Hall and on the QE2, and would later return as an assistant tutor.
-In 1988 he joined the Wiltshire Youth Concert Orchestra (WYCO) with whom he toured Hungary, Germany and Austria.
+In 1988 he joined the Wiltshire Youth Concert Orchestra (WYCO) on trumpet, with whom he toured Hungary, Germany and Austria.

 Onstage with Necrophilia, 1988

 While studying for his A levels, Gary joined rock/punk band Necrophilia on bass, playing pubs and clubs in and around the Swindon area.
 They disbanded when some of the members left for university.
-He later joined another local band on trumpet, Wholesome Crack (later Soeza), who’s gigs took them a little further afield.
-They are now signed to Gringo Records but Gary left the band some years ago to focus on his own work.
+He later joined another local band on trumpet, Wholesome Crack (later Soeza), whose gigs took them a little further afield.
+Soeza signed to Gringo Records, and Gary left the band to focus on his own projects.